The profile of chiral skyrmions of small radius: The basic equations

 Let us consider the angles $(\Theta, \Phi)$ for the spherical parametrization of the magnetization vector, and the polar coordinates $(r,\phi)$ for the film plane.
 We assume an axially symmetric skyrmion with $\Phi = \phi+\pi/2$ and $\Theta=\Theta(r)$, called a Bloch skyrmion.
-All subsequent calculations remain valid (actually identical) if, instead of the bulk DMI term in Eq.~\eqref{eq:LL0} and a Bloch skyrmion, we consider the interfacial DMI term and a N\'eel skyrmion, $\Phi=\phi$.
+All subsequent calculations remain valid (actually identical) if, instead of the bulk DM term in Eq.~\eqref{eq:LL0} and a Bloch skyrmion, we consider one of the types of skyrmions obtained for different types of the DM interaction (corresponding to different crystallographic classes) discussed in Ref.~\cite{BogdanovYablonskii_JETP1989} and reproduced also graphically in Ref.~\cite{LeonovWiesendanger_NJP2016}.
+For example, these include a N\'eel skyrmion with $\Phi=\phi$ for an interfacial DM term.
 The equation for the profile $\Theta=\Theta(\rho)$